-- 18x24 newsprint pad + drawing implement of your choice - Olfa knife or similar and cutting mat - Chipboard, cardboard, etc for sketch models - Other materials as needed by project
+- 18x24 newsprint pad + drawing implement of your choice - Olfa knife or similar and cutting mat - Chipboard, cardboard, etc for sketch models - The final project will require some soft goods supplies: - A basic sewing kit - Muslin fabric - Seam ripper - Other materials will depend on your projects.
+Please discuss with me any difficulty in acquiring materials.